Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: EXPERIMENTS

 We have conducted three types of experiments to evaluate how well the proposed method is able to grasp previously unseen tomato trusses: \begin{enumerate}[] \item Grasping in a non-cluttered environment.
 Here, only one truss was placed on the table at a time.
 The goal of this experiment is to evaluate the impact of the proposed grasp pose ranking method, compared to randomly selecting one of the candidate poses or selecting the one closest to the center of the truss' bounding box.
 The center of the bounding box is an approximation of the center of mass, which should provide the most stable grasp.

 \item Grasping in a cluttered environment.
-Trusses are arranged to create a single-layer background, with the target truss positioned on top.
-Here, the tomato truss detection and preprocessing part of the perception process are tested to see how well they are capable of dealing with a cluttered environment.

-\item Pile clearing.
+Trusses are arranged to form a single underlying layer on top of which a single target truss placed.
+Here, the tomato truss detection and preprocessing part of the perception process are tested to see how well they are capable of dealing with the cluttered environment. \item Pile clearing.
 Lastly, multiple trusses are randomly stacked next to and on top of each other, which resembles a filled crate after harvesting.
-In this test, the purpose is to see if the system is able to fully remove all trusses that are present and not get stuck by repeatedly trying the same failing grasp pose. \end{enumerate}
+In this test, the purpose is to see if the system is able to one-by-one grasp all trusses that are present and not get stuck by repeatedly trying the same failing grasp pose. \end{enumerate}

 In the first two experiments, if a grasp is successful, the truss is placed back on the surface with a random pose near the center of the workspace by the manipulator.
 However, if a grasp fails, the truss is not moved by hand and is reattempted as is.
 The online learning capabilities of the proposed method are disabled to evaluate the performance of the model trained offline.
+Only in the pile-clearing experiment the online learning capability is enabled.